 - Ceding power – Statutory bodies need to cede power to the community, individuals and the third sector and embrace cross-sector collaboration.

-These provocations will shape the Academy’s future work as we seek to promote them throughout Scotland and spotlight good practice.
+The Provocations shape the Academy’s future work as we seek to promote them throughout Scotland and develop Insight Papers to model transformational change.
 They are not easy themes to tackle, but we believe that they will inspire not only transformative thinking, but action too.